paulfioravanti/paulfioravanti.github.io/_posts/2018-03-16-graph-driven-refactoring-in-elm.md

 just let my instincts guide the code architecture direction, which currently lean towards small(er) modules and functions.

-So, I thought it would be a good idea to break out code in big Elm files into individual files located under conceptual concerns directories.
+So, I thought it would be a good idea to break out code from big Elm files into individual smaller files located under conceptual concerns directories.
 For example, I extracted application code that looked like it was mostly concerned with a `Contact` out into a structure like this:

 ```sh
 Contact/